-The Climate Emergency Task Group help the profession to tackle climate breakdown.
+The Climate Emergency Task Group helps the profession to tackle climate breakdown.
 This report outlines activity in the year and sets out the Group's aims for 2023.

 Will Arnold describes the role structural engineers can play in tackling climate change, by making informed design decisions and influencing other members of the project team.

 Natasha Watson and Mike Sefton introduce biodiversity concepts and explain how structural engineers can influence design and construction decisions at each stage of a project to ensure that biodiversity is protected.